bradeneast/bradeneast.com/.history/posts/_blog/make knob adjustment with range input_20191015080900.md

 It works!
 The only thing left is to choose a stop and start position for the dial so it works like we would expect from the real thing.

 To do that, we can do a little more math and adjust our CSS `calc()` expression.
-Now, it limits the rotation to 300 degrees out of 360.
-Then, we add half of that 300 degrees (150) to center everything.
+Now, it limits the rotation to 300 out of 360.
+Then, we add 180, minus half of the 60 degree difference (leaving 150) to center everything.

 Let's also rotate the range input to `-65deg` for a more natural click and drag behavior.